Hotline – Frequently asked questions

 2. Who can use the Hotline?

-3. What types of violations can I report?
+3. What types of offenses can I report?

 Social and labor conflicts

-Other breaches of the General Business Principles and the Code of Conduct
+Other violations of basic business principles and the NCOC N.V.
+Code of Conduct

-4. How do I provide information to the Hotline?
+4. How can I provide information to the Hotline?

-You can provide information using any of the following three methods:
+You can communicate information in any of three ways: